json-schema-form/angular-schema-form/docs/index.md

 ### destroyStrategy
-By default, when a field is removed from the DOM and the $destroy event is broadcast, the schema-validate directive will update the model to set the field value to undefined.
-This can be overridden by setting the destroyStrategy on a field to one of null, empty string (""), undefined, or "retain".
-Any other value will be ignored and the default
+By default, when a field is removed from the DOM and the `$destroy` event is broadcast, this happens if you use the `condition` option, the schema-validate directive will update the model to set the field value to `undefined`.
+This can be overridden by setting the destroyStrategy on a field, or as a global option, to one of the strings `"null"`, `"empty"` , `"remove"`, or `"retain"`.

-behavior will apply.
-The empty string option only applies to fields that have a type of string; using the empty string with other field types will just be set to the default destroyStrategy.
+`"null"` means that model values will be set to `null` instead of being removed.

+`"empty"` means empty strings, `""`, for model values that has the `string` type, `{}` for model values with `object` type and `[]` for `array` type.
+All other types will be treated as `"remove"`.

+`"remove"` deletes the property.
+This is the default.

+`"retain"` keeps the value of the property event though the field is no longer in the form or being vaidated before submit.

 If you'd like to set the destroyStrategy for an entire form, add it to the [globalOptions](#global-options)

 Specific options and types